rancher/docs/content/rancher/v2.6/en/admin-settings/rbac/cluster-project-roles/_index.md

 | SSH Access                  | ✓       | ✓       |
 | Delete Nodes                | ✓       | ✓       |
 | Scale Clusters Up and Down  | ✓       | *       |
-***For RKE2, you must have Edit Cluster permission to be able to scale clusters up and down.**
+***In RKE2, you must have permission to edit a cluster to be able to scale clusters up and down.**
 <br />

 For details on how each cluster role can access Kubernetes resources, you can go to the **Global** view in the Rancher UI.
 Then click **Security > Roles** and go to the **Clusters** tab.
 If you click an individual role, you can refer to the **Grant Resources** table to see all of the operations and resources that are permitted by the role.